giorgiop/giorgiop.github.io/index.md

 I received my BSc and MSc from Milan Polytechnic with a thesis on Nash equilibrium computation with [Nicola Gatti](http://www.gametheory.polimi.it/nicola-gatti.html).

-In 2012 co-founded [Waynaut](http://www.waynaut.com), among the few companies *turning up the heat* ([Forbes](http://lnkd.in/d3UGMsx)) of the Italian startup scene.
-Waynaut was acquired by lastminute.com group in 2017.
+In 2012 co-founded [Waynaut](http://lnkd.in/d3UGMsx), an Internet mobility startup acquired by Lastminute.com.

 ### News